analyseether/ether_sql/README.md

 It currently supports Parity node but will be expanded to use several nodes.

 # Installation guide

-1. Install PostgreSQL
+1. Install the required Linux dependencies

+`#installing psql`
 `sudo apt-get install postgresql`
+`#installing pyethereum dependencies`
+`sudo apt-get install libssl-dev build-essential automake pkg-config libtool libffi-dev libgmp-dev libyaml-cpp-dev`

+2. Create and activate a virtual environment

+`virtualenv envname`
+`envname\bin\activate`

+3. Install the required python dependencies

+`pip install -r requirements`

+# Database setup guide

-2. Create a new psql user and database
+1. Create a new psql user and database

 `sudo -u postgres createuser -s -P -e $USER`

 This prompts for a user password, use the same password in the settings.py file

+2. Create the ether_sql database in psql

 `createdb ether_sql`

+3. Create the tables by executing this command from the repo ether_sql
+`python ether_sql.py create_tables`